autoloadnextpost/alnp-documentation/en_US/theme-selectors.md

 The next time your theme is installed/updated with Auto Load Next Post installed, the theme selectors will be set automatically for the theme upon activation.

-See [Add Theme Support](https://github.com/autoloadnextpost/alnp-documentation/blob/master/en_US/add-theme-support.md) for more details.
+For more information, view the [Add Theme Support](https://github.com/autoloadnextpost/alnp-documentation/blob/master/en_US/add-theme-support.md) guide.

 ---